benswift/benswift.github.io/_posts/2020-01-28-upcoming-gig-smoke-jan-30.md

 {:.hl-para}

+Update: the [video is now online]({% link _livecoding/2020-01-30-smoke.md
+%})---thanks to Charles for putting it together.

 If you're in Canberra this Thursday Jan 30 then you should come to a (free) gig that the c/c/c studio is putting on in the [Peter Karmel](https://www.anu.edu.au/maps#show=29113) Big Band room (at the ANU School